TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/kubernetes.md

 </ul>

-This page details how to configure Kubernetes for YugabyteDB universes using the Yugabyte Platform.
-If no cloud providers are configured in the YugabyteDB Admin Console yet, the main Dashboard page highlights the need to configure at least one cloud provider.
+This page details how to configure Kubernetes for ZNbaseDB universes using the ZNbase Platform.
+If no cloud providers are configured in the ZNbaseDB Admin Console yet, the main Dashboard page highlights the need to configure at least one cloud provider.

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)